 We recognise and reward learners who go over and above our standards.
-This might be positive praise, their name on the recognition board, a phone call home, a positive note home or a certificate in the weekly certificate assembly.
+This might be positive praise, Awarding Dojos, a positive note home or a certificate in the weekly certificate assembly.

 Golden Certificates

 Children might receive a certificate and class mascot from their class teacher which recognises how they have gone over and above and adhered to our three simple rules of 'Be ready, be respectful, be safe'.